25 Jan 2018 Lendlease Submit New Proposal for Former Channel Nine Site

 “Lendlease confirms it has lodged a development plan with the City of Yarra for the remaining GTV 9 Bendigo Street site in Richmond.
 The plan proposes a precinct inclusive of residential townhouses, retirement living, aged care and retail, and was formed in consultation with the local community.”

-Lendlease have appointed Bates Smart Architects to revise the remaining parts of the masterplan, originally design by Hayball and approved for development in April 2012.
+Lendlease has appointed Bates Smart Architects to revise the remaining parts of the masterplan, originally design by Hayball and approved for development in April 2012.

 Lendlease acquired the site from Kerry Packer in 2010 for $50 million with ambitions of transforming it into a $450 million mixed-use hub.